-[8] Government Decree No. 119/2006/ND-CP, Article 9.
+[9] Government Decree No. 119/2006/ND-CP, Article 9.

 B2.5.2.
 Coordination mechanisms for REDD+

-Parameter type: Address

-Data type: Narrative text

 With regard to specific coordination mechanisms for REDD+, the National REDD+ Programme (NRAP) (2017)[1] calls for the ‘development of a mechanism to promote and monitor inter-agency cooperation at all levels, strengthen the linkages between the private and the public sectors including public–private partnership models; encourage the participation of socio-political, professional associations, non-governmental organizations and village communities in planning, implementation and monitoring of the REDD+ Programme.’
 In addition, the REDD+ policies and measures (PaMs) in the NRAP identify lead and collaborating agencies for each PaM from a number of different sectors[2].

 The State Steering Committee on Sustainable Forest Management is the steering body for the implementation of the NRAP.
 The NRAP identifies the implementation and coordination responsibilities of related ministries and agencies, including the Ministry of Agriculture and Rural Development, the Ministry of Natural Resources and the Environment, the Ministry of Planning and Investment, the Ministry of Finance, the Ministry of Industry and Trade, the Ministry of Information and Communications, the Ministry of Justice, the Committee for Ethnic Minority Affairs, and the Provincial People’s Committees[1].

+>> NRIP?

 At the national level, a REDD+ Network has also been established to contribute to coordinating REDD+ planning and implementation and promoting stakeholder engagement.
 The Network was established based on Decision 2614/QĐ-BNN-LN: Establishment of the National Network and Working Group for Reducing Emissions from Deforestation and Degradation (REDD) dated 16 September 2009.
 As of 2018, it has more than 300 members from government and non-government organisations at international, national and sub-national levels.

 The tasks of the REDD+ Network in Viet Nam include: preparing an action plan for the design and implementation of all elements of an effective national REDD+ system; coordinating the inputs of international development partners; regular reviews and assessment of the implementation of the action plan; and ensuring that activities in support of the development and implementation of REDD+ measures are consistent with the action plan.
-As the REDD+ Network works in a range of thematic areas, a number of technical working groups have been established:
+As the REDD+ Network works in a range of thematic areas, a number of technical working groups were established:

 Sub-technical Working Group on REDD+ Governance